 3. Is it possible to freeze chocolate-covered strawberries?

-While you can freeze chocolate-covered strawberries, it’s not recommended as freezing can alter the texture of the fruit and chocolate.
-If you must freeze them, do so in single layers in an airtight container.
+You can, but it’s not ideal since freezing can change the texture of both fruit and chocolate.
+If you must, freeze single layers in an airtight container.

 4. What other toppings can be used?